Is Car Insurance Cheaper In Alberta Than Ontario?

 There are some Ontarians that will commit vehicle insurance fraud without really realizing they are committing fraud.
 For example, they will register their car at a family member’s residence where that location is known to have lower insurance rates.

-Then there is the exaggerated injury frauds.
-A common complaint is a whiplash which is hard to prove medically.
+Then there is the exaggerated injury fraud.
+A common complaint is whiplash which is hard to prove medically.
 Some will capitalize on this to the point where they say they can’t work because of this injury.

 No matter whether it is Ontario or Alberta those in need of vehicle insurance should put the time and effort into research areas where they can reduce their insurance costs.
 One of several ways is to shop around for the best insurance rates using reliable resources.